 WHAT YOU SHOULD KNOW:

-Liver cancer is cancer that begins in your liver.
-Liver cancer can affect the ability of your liver to remove harmful material from your blood.
-It can also reduce the ability of your liver to help digest food, and store vitamins and minerals.
-The two most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.
+Liver cancer can prevent your liver from working correctly and removing harmful material from your blood.
+The 2 most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.

 AFTER YOU LEAVE:

 - Medicines may be given to decrease nausea, pain, or swelling.
 You may also need medicine to reduce other symptoms.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.